TooTallNate/node-elf-logger/README.md

     httpServer.listen(80);
     elf.createLogger(httpServer);

-This will make the **node-elf-logger** log all requests to the `httpServer` instance using the `elf.defaultOptions` object.
+This will make a `node-elf-logger` instance.
+All requests to the `httpServer` instance will be logged using the `elf.defaultOptions` object.
 That is all that is needed to get it going!

 ---

-No doubt you are more interested in the configuration options of **node-elf-logger**.
+No doubt you are more interested in the configuration options of `node-elf-logger`.
 Supplying a second argument to the `elf.createLogger` function uses the options specified instead of the `elf.defaultOptions`:

     elf.createLogger(httpServer, {